Ivo-Balbaert/The_Way_to_Jai/book/05A_Constants_variables_types_and_operations.md

 Jai also has some mechanisms to create **composite** or **custom** types, like arrays (see § 18) and structs (see § 12).

-The type determines how a data value looks like and what can be done with it, that is: what _operations_ can be performed on these values.
+The type determines how a data value looks like and what can be done with it, that is: what _operations_ can be performed on this value.

 Operations use special _operator_ characters, like + for addition.

-In our programs, data is stored in **constants** or **variables** which also have some type, and take up memory in the computer.
+In our programs, data is stored in **constants** or **variables**, which also have some type, and take up memory in the computer.
 Each type prescribes how much memory it needs, which is a number of bytes (b) (As you probably know, 1 byte contains 8 bits, and a bit is either 0 or 1).

 Memory is for program performance like water is for life.
-So it is important that we don't use (waste) too much memory.
+So it is important that we don't use (or waste) too much memory.
 This also means that our program data values better be packed together in memory.
 This is done by storing values of composite data together in successive (_contiguous_) places in memory, so that reading in data from various caches will be much faster, or as it is phrased: _locality is maximized_.

-Values, constants and variables combined with operators form _expressions_, like `(a + b) * 3`.
-Expressions result in a value, which can be assigned to other variables, like `x = (a + b) * 3;`, forming a _statement_.
+Constants (e.g. 3) and variables (e.g. a, b ) are combined with operators (e.g. + and *) to form _expressions_, like `(a + b) * 3`.
+Expressions result in a value, which can be assigned to other variables (here x), like `x = (a + b) * 3;`, forming a _statement_.
 Each statement in Jai ends with a semi-colon `;` and uses one code line for best readability.

 Values of different types don't easily combine in operations, often the values of one type have to be _converted_ or _casted_ to another type.
 For example: in order to sum its value with another number, the string value `"42"` must first be converted to a number.

 _Question:_ How would you convert `"Hello"` to a number?
 Often these conversions won't work, and you'll get a compiler error.

-Jai is a _strongly_ and _statically typed_ language: the compiler must know the types of all the program’s constants, variables and expressions at compile time, and a variable cannot change type, like from number to string as in dynamic languages.
-This allows Jai to run fast at runtime.
+Jai is a _statically_ and _strongly_typed_ language:
+- _statically_ means: the compiler must know the types of all the program’s constants, variables and expressions at compile time,
-> Except when the variable has type Any (see § 9.5): variables of all types can be cast to Any.
+- _strongly_ means: a variable cannot change type, like from number to string as in dynamic languages like Python or Ruby.
+This allows Jai to execute fast at runtime.
 Conversion of the type of a variable is strictly controlled, and operations can only work on certain types.
 This all adds up to better error-checking by the compiler, and thus more robust, safer and much faster programs.
+> An exception to this rule is the type Any (see § 9.5): variables of all types can be cast to Any.

-You can and often must indicate the type explicitly, but the compiler can also _infer_ many types (see § 5.3.1 case 3) to ease the task of the programmer here.
+You can and often must indicate the type explicitly, but the compiler can also _infer_ many types from the value or context (see § 5.3.1 case 3) to ease the task of the programmer.

 ### 5.1.2 The primitive types
 Here are some examples for these types:

-**bool** :	`true` and `false` values.
+**bool** :	has only the values `true` and `false`.
 They take up 8 bits (1 byte) of memory, and are used to test upon in conditions, so that program flow can be changed.

 **int** : for example `42`, `0b10` (a binary 2), `0x10` (a hexadecimal with decimal value 16).
-Underscores can be optionally used to separate digit groups as in: `16_777_216` or `0b1010_0010_0101_1111` (a binary with decimal value 41567).
+Underscores can optionally be used to separate digit groups as in: `16_777_216` or `0b1010_0010_0101_1111` (a binary with decimal value 41567).
-Eight types exist according to their size (number of bytes) and whether they are positive or signed(these can have a negative sign):
+Ten types exist according to their size (number of bytes) and whether they are positive or signed (these can have a negative sign):

 	`s8` or `u8`   - signed and unsigned 1 byte (or 8 bit) integers,
         range:  -127 to 128 or 0 to 255